bootstrap-vue/bootstrap-vue/docs/components/modal/README.md

 ##### Specify Return Focus Element via the `return-focus` Prop:

-You can also specify an element to return focus to, when modal closes, by setting the `return-focus` prop to one of the folowing:
+You can also specify an element to return focus to, when modal closes, by setting the `return-focus` prop to one of the following:

 - A CSS Query Selector string (or an element ID prepended with `#`)
 - A component reference (which is mounted on a focusable element, such as `<b-button>`)
 - A reference to a DOM element that is focusable